 According to RotoGro, the patent itself protects the following: “A stacked rotatable gardening system comprising numerous modular rotatable gardens being stacked vertically (i.e., one on top of the other) and horizontally (i.e., side by side), where each main frame is connected to the main frame of the other modular rotatable garden, forming system pods.”

 On Wednesday (November 6), RavenQuest issued its own response to the claim from the Australian firm.
 The Canadian company indicated that the notice from RotoGro has no merit since the system RavenQuest uses was developed with its own intellectual property.

 “The board of directors of Ravenquest has commenced a review of the claim, and has engaged counsel to defend its intellectual property rights and ensure that its business interests are fully protected,” the company stated.

-RavenQuest has seen a steady drop since Monday; on Wednesday the company opened at a price of C$0.14 and faced a slash of 9.38 percent in value.
-Since Monday, shares of the company have seen a drop of 34.1 percent.
+RavenQuest has seen a steady share price drop since Monday; on Wednesday the company opened at a price of C$0.14 and faced a slash of 9.38 percent in value.
+Since Monday, shares of the company have dropped 34.1 percent.

 Don’t forget to follow us @INN_Australia for real-time news updates!

 Securities Disclosure: I, Bryan Mc Govern, hold no direct investment interest in any company mentioned in this article.